WillYallop/static-site-generator/core/markdown/routes.md

 ### Path

 This is the value you would enter in your browser to visit the page.
-In dev mode, Express uses this to generate the routes, and on the build, this is used to generate the structure of your site.
+In dev mode, Express uses this to generate the routes, and on the build script, this is used to generate the structure of your site.
 A standard path would look like this: ``/about-us``.

 In some cases, however, you may want a dynamic route that fetches different data based on a parameter in the path.
 You can define a parameter in your path like so ``/blogs/:slug`` (using a semi-colon).
-This parameter value is passed to your loader functions so you can use it to query blogs depending on the slug.
+This parameter value is passed to your loader functions so you can use it to query blogs depending on the slug (in this example).

 ### Template

 The template key is used to define the Liquid file that the route should use.
+It is relative to the root of the project.

 ### Loaders